Calvin-L/many-smt/README.md

    solver's output is returned unaltered.
 Because different solvers output models in different formats, the output of these commands can be surprising!

-Many commands are currently _incorrectly handled_.
-In particular, commands that should produce output like `echo` do not.
-Also, the `:print-success` option is not supported and is always false (in violation of the SMT-LIB standard).

 Different solvers have different default sets of options.
 For example, CVC4 starts with `:produce-models` false while Z3 starts with it true.
 It is a good idea to explicitly set options to insulate yourself from these differences.

+## Known Iusses

+The `:print-success` option is not supported and is always false (in violation of the SMT-LIB standard).

 ## Similar Projects